Free Newsletter Sign Up Here

 Allotment plots all have a lease which sets out what is expected of the tenants as well as their legal rights.

-By Sarah Gill, legal blogger from Clickdocs, one of the UK’s leading on-line suppliers of professionally drafted legal documents.
-Clickdocs offers templates for small businesses, landlords, employers and individuals looking to manage their own legal affairs.
+By Sarah Gill, a legal blogger from Clickdocs (now defunct I believe), who were one of the UK’s leading on-line suppliers of professionally drafted legal documents.
+Clickdocs offered templates for small businesses, landlords, employers and individuals looking to manage their own legal affairs.

 Spring is in the air and allotment holders will be planning out their gardens in preparation for the warmer weather.
 Many allotment holders have allotment letting agreements with the allotment provider, so here we take a look at what these agreements cover and the legal aspects of leasing an allotment.